-Prior to joining King & Spalding, Ms. Waszmer served as the Assistant Chief of the New York Field Office of the U.S. Department of Justice Antitrust Division where she supervised and led criminal and civil antitrust investigations with a focus on financial markets matters.
-In this role, she was the liaison with federal and state enforcement agencies in joint and parallel investigations.
-Ms. Waszmer previously served as Counsel to the Assistant Attorney General of the Antitrust Division, and was recognized with Assistant Attorney General Awards and the Attorney General’s Award for Distinguished Service to the Antitrust Division.
+Before joining King & Spalding, Ms. Waszmer served in several leadership and trial counsel roles in the Department of Justice in New York and Washington, D.C.
+As the Assistant Chief of the New York Field Office of the U.S. Department of Justice Antitrust Division, she supervised federal trials and both criminal and civil investigations, and has also litigated high profile matters.
+She was a liaison with federal and state enforcement and regulatory agencies in joint and parallel antitrust and fraud investigations.
+She previously served as Counsel to the Assistant Attorney General of the Antitrust Division, advising on enforcement policy matters.
+She received both the Attorney General’s Distinguished Service and Assistant Attorney General’s Awards during her tenure.

-Earlier in her career, Ms. Waszmer served as an assistant United States Attorney, Civil Division, in the United States Attorney’s Office for the Southern District of New York.
-She handled a broad range of affirmative and defensive litigation on behalf of the United States in district court and the Second Circuit.
-She appeared as the lead counsel in trials and hearings, as well in as False Claims Act and other investigations.
-Ms. Waszmer was a law clerk to the Honorable Richard J. Leon, United States District Judge for the District of Columbia.
-She received a J.D. degree from Georgetown University Law Center and a B.A. degree from the College of William & Mary.
+Earlier in her career, Ms. Waszmer served as assistant United States Attorney in the Civil Division of the United States Attorney’s Office for the Southern District of New York.
+She appeared as lead counsel in trials and hearings in more than 50 federal district court cases and numerous appeals, as well as in False Claims Act and other investigations.
+At the start of her career, Ms. Waszmer was a law clerk to the Honorable Richard J. Leon, United States District Judge for the District of Columbia.
+She received her J.D. degree from Georgetown University Law Center, where she served as an Executive Articles Editor of the Georgetown Law Journal, and was elected to the Order of the Coif, and received a B.A., summa cum laude and Phi Beta Kappa, degree from the College of William & Mary.

 - International Competition Network (ICN) – Non-Governmental Advisor (2015)

 - Named in the Global Investigations Review “Women in Investigations 2015”

 - Assistant Attorney General’s Award, Antitrust Division (2012)